Packages

 AkapuluProvider takes paths to your local API routes:

-connectPath: your local connect endpoint
+connectPath: your local connect endpointupdatesPath: your local updates endpoint

 Backend connect and updates routes

-Your local connect route should:
+Your localconnect route should:

 - call